murrowma/pybeam/README.md

 Jupyter notebook tutorials which introduce both sub-modules are provided here.
 The directory "default_tutorials" provides notebooks for the default sub-module, while "custom_tutorials" provides tutorials for the cutsom sub-module.

+# Custom Model Template

+Files for the custom model template are provided here.
+See "Custom_Tutorial1_creating_a_custom_model" for directions on how to use these files.